josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 We get identical results.
 If you look at the [equations](#mixed-model-theory) again, when there are no random effects, the model simplifies to ordinal least squares.

-To add our random effect, we'll use the following generic notation:
+To add our random effect, we'll use the following notation:

 ```
 mixed y <fixed effects> || <group variable>:
 ```

 The `||` splits a formula into two sides, the left of it is the fixed effects, the right is the random effects.
-The `:` is for including [random slopes]() FIX ME which we'll discuss below.
+The `:` is for including [random slopes](random-slopes.html) which we'll discuss below.

 ~~~~
 <<dd_do>>